webmin/webmin.com/content/docs/Tutorials/changing-a-webmin-password-when-you-cant-log-in.md

 If you cannot log in to Webmin, you can change the password for an existing Webmin user from the command line.

 {{< alert warning exclamation-triangle "Webmin password or Unix password?"
-"The `webmin passwd` command only changes passwords stored in Webmin's own password file.
-If your Webmin user is configured for Unix authentication instead, reset the system password with the regular `passwd` command." >}}
+"A Webmin user can use the matching Unix account's password or a separate password stored by Webmin.
+When both accounts exist, interactive use asks which one to change.
+Use `--unix` or `--webmin-only` to select explicitly." >}}

 ### For package-based installs